strmprivacy/nodejs-simulator-example/README.md

 You need the credentials together with your `billing-id` if you want to send data.

-For the demonstration with Typescript, create file named `credentials-dev.json` with your billing-id, clientId and secret in it (named `secret`, not `clientSecret`)
+For the demonstration with Typescript, create file named `credentials.json` with your billing-id, clientId and clientSecret in it.

     {
         "billingId": "...",
         "clientId": "...",
-        "secret": "..."
+        "clientSecret": "..."
     }

 You should be able to start sending data: